iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Duality/Convex Conjugate Examples.md

 ---
 ### **Conjugate of Infimal Convolutions** $(f\square g)^\star$

 The infimal convolution has epigraphical interpretations that makes the resulting form of the conjugate very beautiful.
-See [[../CVX Geometry/Infimal Convolution is Epigraph Addition]] for more information.
+See [[../CVX Geometry/Infimal Convolution and its Properties]] for more information.